Orienfish/robust-lora/data/README.md

 ### Step 2: Generate path-loss matrix

-1. Copy `root-of-GLNet/entire_seg_map.npy` on Google drive into the local `root-of-robust-lora/data` folder.
+1. Download `root-of-GLNet/entire_seg_map.npy` on Google drive to the local `root-of-robust-lora/data` folder.

-2. Run the path-loss estimation algorithm proposed in [SateLoc](https://ieeexplore.ieee.org/abstract/document/9111031) to create path loss matrix:
+2. Run the path-loss estimation algorithm proposed in [SateLoc](https://ieeexplore.ieee.org/abstract/document/9111031) to create path loss matrix.
+Make sure you have specified the paths to (i) device locations, (ii) candidate gateway locations and (iii) segmented maps in `path_loss_est.py`. **(Note: it is recommended to add command line arguments to specify these paths)**

    ```bash
    python3 root-of-robust-lora/data/path_loss_est.py
    ```

-Now you have every component to run the LoRa gateway deployment and device configuration algorithm in `root-of-robust-lora/main.py`.
+Now you have every component to run the LoRa gateway deployment and device configuration algorithm in `root-of-robust-lora/alg/main.py`.
+Make sure you have specified the path to (i) device locations, (ii) candidate gateway locations and (iii) path-loss matrix files in class `DataParams` (line 74) in `main.py`.